Through the Storm (Aretha Franklin album)

 Through the Storm is the thirty-second studio album by American singer Aretha Franklin.
-It was released on April 25, 1989, by Arista Records.
+It was released on April 1, 1989, by Arista Records.

-The title track (a duet with Elton John) was released as the album’s lead single, reaching number 16 on the US Billboard Hot 100.
-Despite the success of its lead single, the album was ultimately unsuccessful, peaking at number 55 on the Billboard 200, after spending 18 weeks on the chart.
+The title track (a duet with Elton John) was released as the album's second single, reaching number 16 on the US Billboard Hot 100.
+Despite its success, the album was ultimately unsuccessful, peaking at number 55 on the Billboard 200, after spending 18 weeks on the chart.

 The follow-up single, "It Isn't, It Wasn't, It Ain't Never Gonna Be", (a duet with Whitney Houston), failed to reach the top 40 of the Billboard Hot 100, peaking at number 41.